 (1) Every person who becomes a qualifying receiver for any financial year must, within 30 days of becoming a qualifying receiver, give the Director General notice stating that the person is a qualifying receiver, and setting out the person’s name and principal place of business in the State, and such other details as the Director General may require.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

 (2) The Director General is to —